 Map

 The Carmel Market is spread along several streets in Tel Aviv.
 The main one is HaCarmel Street.
-And you can find additional stores in the nearby streets, like Yom Tov Street.
+And you can find additional stores on the nearby streets, like Yom Tov Street.

 Directions

-If you are walking to the Carmel Market then you can set the navigation app to HaCarmel Street 1, or Allenby Street 60, Tel Aviv.
+If you walk to the Carmel Market, you can set the navigation app to HaCarmel Street 1 or Allenby Street 60, Tel Aviv.

-In case you are using public transport, then a variety of buses reaches this area.
+If you are using public transport, then a variety of buses reach this area.
 Here is already a preset link to Moovit.
 Just enter your starting point, and you will get the updated directions.

 Parking

 There are several paid parking lots in the area.
 The closest one is HaCarmel Parking, and its entrance is at HaCarmel Street 16.
-But it is frequently full.
+But it frequently has no free places.
 Thus we usually park a little bit further at Yosef Levi Street 2.
 It is next to the Hassan Bek Mosque and the David Intercontinental hotel.

-Though there are many paid car parking lots in this area, I would recommend arriving either early (up to 9:00-9:30) or later in the afternoon, since the car lots are filled quickly.
+Though there are many paid car parking lots in this area, I recommend arriving either early (up to 9:00-9:30) or later in the afternoon since the car lots are filled quickly.

 Opening Hours